Violence Overshadows Upcoming French Elections

 BEARDSLEY: French magistrates have accused Sarkozy of tampering with the independence of the judiciary, but polls show the public supports him.
 And while no police official would agree to be interviewed for this story, the main police union backed Sarkozy, saying too many repeat offenders were out on the streets.

 BEARDSLEY: It's late afternoon in Saint-Denis and the mothers with children have mostly gone home, replaced by young men hanging out on street corners.
 Twenty-four-year-old Curtis Jackson(ph) is standing with his friends.
 Not far from them is a group of police officers.

-Mr. CURTIS JACKSON (Resident, Seine-Saint-Denis): Nothing has changed.
+CURTIS JACKSON: Nothing has changed.
 The police are still provoking us as much as possible.
 Look at them over there.
 We do nothing, and they come here and hassle us.
 They ask us for ID cards; and then if we're insolent, they haul us in.
 What happened to those two policemen?
 They were looking for it and they got what they deserved.